Right in the heart of the Texas Hill Country sits the charming and historic small town of Fredericksburg, Texas in Gillespie County.

 The 3-acre complex that makes up the Pioneer Museum is home to 11 historic buildings from the original small-town authentic German immigrants.

-While taking one of the self-guided tours of the Pioneer Museum, pay attention to the historic 19th century German homes, a church, and buildings at the Pioneer Museum, visitors get to see a vast collection of 19th century German artifacts that are at the center of the Pioneer Museum.
+While taking one of the self-guided tours of the Pioneer Museum, pay attention to the historic 19th-century German homes, a church, and buildings.

-The orchards near the town of Fredericksburg and in the Texas Hill Country produce 40 percent of the peaches in Texas.
+The orchards near Fredericksburg and in the Texas Hill Country produce 40 percent of the state’s peaches.

-So if you find yourself near or visiting the town of Fredericksburg in the summer, then tasting everything possible made with peaches has to be on your list of the best things to do in Fredericksburg, TX.
+So, if you find yourself near or visiting Fredericksburg in the summer, enjoy picking some peaches before tasting everything made with peaches.

-Another Fredericksburg, Texas thing to do is to hang out at Das Peach Haus store.
+Another thing to do in Fredericksburg, Texas, is hang out at the Das Peach Haus store.

 This cute store, located not far from Main Street, has century-old buildings dating back to the German immigrants.

-The former warehouse turned live music venue, Rockbox Theater has been entertaining Fredericksburg since 2007.
+The former warehouse turned live music venue, Rockbox Theater, has entertained Fredericksburg since 2007.

 I have often wondered why a National museum like the National Pacific War Museum is located in the small town of Fredericksburg, Texas.